-Admission Terms: The HPU Physician Assistant Studies program will begin each May and will span 27-months over 7 continuous semesters.
+The HPU Physician Assistant Studies program will begin each June and will span 27 months over 7 continuous semesters.

 Applicants are considered for on-campus interview based on the following aspects identified within their CASPA application:

-The HPU Physician Assistant Studies program will begin each May and will span 27-months over 7 continuous semesters.
+The HPU Physician Assistant Studies program will begin each Summer and will span 27 months over 7 continuous semesters.
 Part-time or interrupted attendance is not an option, and no online classes are offered.
 The program will prepare graduates with the necessary knowledge and skills to:

-Innovative course of study through an integrated set of educational experiences that focus on:
+The innovative course of study includes an integrated set of educational experiences that focus on: